MERSEYSIDE INDUSTRIAL HERITAGE SOCIETY

 MIHS JOURNAL 5

-WATCHES, CLOCKS AND POTS - Following the fiftieth anniversary of the Society in 2014, Alan Smith reminisces about the early days of the Society and his experiences whilst working for Liverpool Museum.
+Following the fiftieth anniversary of the Society in 2014, Alan Smith reminisces about the early days of the Society and his experiences whilst working for Liverpool Museum.

 THE LANCASHIRE WATCH COMPANY: AN UNREALISED DREAM - Dave Griffiths, formerly at Prescot Museum, contributes a thorough history of a Prescot watch factory.